agibsonsw/AndyEdits/README.md

 You can list, and jump to, edits across all open files.

-Details for edited lines will persist if you close ST, but not if you close the file/view.
+Details for edited regions will persist if you close ST, but not if you close the file/view.
 This is the default persistence behaviour for ST.